 The Toxic Household Products You Should Stop Buying

 You can go to great lengths (and spend plenty of money) protecting yourself from harmful substances.
-Most people start by buying organic fruits and veggies or avoiding processed foods.
-Even still, the average household contains gallons of toxic chemicals, mostly found in everyday cleaners.
-Many of these items contain known carcinogens (cancer-causing substances), but that’s just the beginning.
+Many people buy organic produce and avoid processed foods.
+Even still, the everyday cleaners in our homes contain toxic chemicals like carcinogens (cancer-causing substances).

-It’s hard to find a balance between maintaining a clean home and protecting your family from potent chemicals.
-Start by banishing the following toxic household products from your home, then swapping for safer options.
+It’s hard to find a balance between keeping a clean home and protecting your family from chemicals.
+Start by banishing the following toxic household products, then swapping for safer options.
 Don’t overlook your set of nonstick pans, which may pose a serious health risk (page 10).

 1. Plastic cutting boards